pgriess/wsbench/README.md

     connection is closed before the next is initiated; or in parallel, wherein a desired rate is specified and connections initiated to meet this rate, independent of the state of other connections.
-Serial execution is the default, and parallel execution can be specified using the -r <rate> option.
+Serial execution is the default, and parallel execution can be specified using the -r <rate>
+    option.
+Parallel execution is bounded by the total number of connections to be made, specified by the -c option.

     Available options:
       -c, --num-conns NUMBER   number of connections to open (default: 100)